Wasgamuwa National Park: History and historic irrigation

 Ruins of Malagamuwa, Wilmitiya, Dasthota irrigation tanks and Kalinga Yoda Ela canal which are built by Parākramabāhu I remain in the national park.
 In the past water was irrigated from the Minipe anicut's left bank canal to Parakrama Samudra by Amban Ganga which had run through Wasgamuwa.

 Yudangana Pitiya has been identified as the battleground of the battle between King Ellalan and King Dutthagamani taken place.
 A grassland where the Dutthagamani's army is supposed to have camped before the battle is known as Kandauru Pitiya.
-The ruins of Chulangani chaitya which is built by King Mahanaga can be seen in the national park.
+The ruins of Chulangani chaitya which was built by King Mahanaga can be seen in the national park.
 Its circumference, 966 ft is greater than the Ruwanwelisaya's.
 The artifacts that have been recovered from the bricks of the chaitya include a bowl used by King Sri Vikrama Rajasinha and several bronze statues are now kept in the Yudangana vihara.